On-line Te Reo Māori Dictionary

 What's done is done!

-Wellington and Hastings are nice cities.
+Westport and Wellington are nice cities.

 I te Hōngongoi rā ka haere te whānau o ngā Jones.